towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 * The data is organized in CSV (comma-separated values) format under zip file.

 3. Sort and filter the data.
-* For the purpose of my analysis I have downloaded 12 months file
+* For the purpose of my analysis I have downloaded most recent 12 months file (October 2022 to September 2023).
+Unzip those and organize those in a separate folder.

 4. Determine the credibility of the data
+*